PAUL34913/msp1-cv/README.md

 ### 24/12/21

 -   Re-designing form to not use bubbles for validation messages
--   Form valiudation complete, responsive and working
+-   Form validation complete, responsive and working
--   Removed dead class attirbutes and links on form.html
+-   Removed dead class attirbutes and links from form

 ## Known Bugs